michaelti/michaelti.ca/src/collections/_posts/2020-04-21-Dark-mode-images-with-manual-toggle-switch.md

 ## Complete Demo

-<iframe height="400" style="width: 100%;" scrolling="no" title="Native Dark Mode images w/ manual switch " src="https://codepen.io/michaelti/embed/ExVjMPr?height=400&theme-id=default&default-tab=js,result" frameborder="no" allowtransparency="true" allowfullscreen="true" loading="lazy"></iframe>
+<iframe height="300" style="width: 100%;" scrolling="no" title="Native Dark Mode images w/ manual switch " src="https://codepen.io/michaelti/embed/ExVjMPr?height=300&theme-id=default&default-tab=result" frameborder="no" allowtransparency="true" allowfullscreen="true" loading="lazy"></iframe>

 ## Caveats

-Rudimentary as this approach is, here are a few things to note:

-- Each themed `<picture>` element must explicitly set both light and dark sources, in addition to the usual fallback image.
-- This method does not work for `<source>` elements that have additional queries in their media attribute, i.e. `<source media="(prefers-color-scheme: dark) and (max-width: 640px)">`.
-This can be worked around by using [the srcset attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture#The_srcset_attribute) to specify sizes instead.
+This method currently doesn't account for sources with multiple media conditions, i.e. `<source media="(prefers-color-scheme: dark) and (max-width: 900px)">`.
+To specify sizes, you may use [srcset](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture#The_srcset_attribute) instead.

+If that's a dealbreaker, you could modify the script to do some fancy string replacement instead of removing the whole media attribute at the cloning step.

-- Modern browser support, see [Can I Use: DOM manipulation convenience methods](https://caniuse.com/#feat=dom-manip-convenience)
+For browser support, see [Can I Use: DOM manipulation convenience methods](https://caniuse.com/#feat=dom-manip-convenience).
+TL;DR: all the modern ones including Edge 17+.
+This could be expanded trivially by using ES5 syntax and a [polyfill](https://developer.mozilla.org/en-US/docs/Web/API/ParentNode/prepend#Polyfill) for ParentNode.prepend.

 ## Nighthawks rejoice!

-In just 13 lines of JavaScript, we wrote a function to override the preferred colour scheme for all of the light and dark mode images on a given page.
+In just 13 lines of JavaScript, we wrote a function to override the preferred colour scheme for all of the native light and dark mode images on a page.

-You may integrate this with the manual toggle switch on your website or app so your users will always be served the right themed image, day 🌞 or night 🌚.
+Integrate this with the manual toggle switch on your website or app, and your users will always be served the right themed images – day 🌞 or night 🌚.